Possible Health Benefits of Coffee

 And here's a proven benefit: the chlorogenic acid in coffee improves blood vessel function at one and five hours after drinking it.

 I drink my coffee happily - 2 to 5 cups per day.
-My doctor would probably recommend my stopping if I had one of the following conditions:
+My doctor would probably recommend my stopping (or switching to decaf) if I had one of the following conditions:

 anxiety disorder or insomnia

 Here's a final note: If you stop drinking coffee all at once instead of tapering off, you may notice fatigue and a headache.

 Check with your doctor for your individual best use of coffee.